Dog Training Careers are on the Rise

 - “Pet Services is one of the fastest-growing [sectors] in the pet industry, jumping 8 to 12% per year.
 The pet industry continues to see unprecedented growth,” said American Pet Products Association President Bob Vetere.2 The average annual growth rate since 2002 is 5.4%, and revenue has been growing steadily for well over 20 years.7

 - The U.S. market for pet care products and services totaled nearly $56.4 billion in 2014.
 This market is projected to approach $61.4 billion in 2015 and $69.4 billion by 2020, registering a compound annual growth rate (CAGR) of 2.5% through 2020.3 By 2019, the [pet products and service] industry is expected to hit $91.72 billion in sales.6

 - After consumer electronics, pet care is the fastest growing category in retailing, expanding about 6% a year.2 Coming in at an 11.8 percent growth from 2014 to 2015, we are now spending $5.41 billion on pet-related services.8

 - From 2008 to 2010, years that saw nearly every sector of America’s retail economy crumble, pet spending was up by 11.9%.2

-- Forbes Magazine reported that 92% of pet owners spent the same or more on their pets during the most recent recession period.4 According to the 2015-2016 APPA National Pet Owners Survey, 54.4 million households in the United States owned at least one dog.6
+- Forbes Magazine reported that 92% of pet owners spent the same or more on their pets during the most recent recession period.4 According to the 2017-2018 APPA National Pet Owners Survey, 68% of U.S. households own a pet, which equates to 84.6 million homes.6

 - The Association of Professional Dog Trainers (APDT) has seen their annual conference grow from just 250 participants a few years ago to 1,500 participants.
 The APDT membership has grown at a similar rate with over 5,200 members in 48 countries, the APDT is the largest association of dog trainers world-wide.5